joelpt/quickfort/readme.txt

 * QF2 has no way of detecting when you run out of building materials during build mode.
-To compensate, QF2 sends (Shift+Enter, Down) repeatedly, and more often for larger size designations, to try and ensure that if we run out of a particular kind of mat we select from the other available mats.
+To compensate, QF2 sends (Shift+Enter, Down) repeatedly, and more often for larger size designations, to try and ensure that if we run out of a particular kind of mat we try to select from the other available mats.

   Some micromanagement of stockpile location or temporarily forbidding unwanted materials can help here.
-Plan ahead.

 * If a #build blueprint goes off the rails due to e.g. lack of mats, you can use the secret Alt+X hotkey while in DF's q menu.
 This causes QF to send x 30 times to DF - an easy way to remove a large region of buildings quickly.

 * Objects such as screw pumps and towers take special consideration in QF-based construction.
-See the screw pump tower examples.
-For placing large areas of flooring for towers, consider using instructions like Cf(10x10).
+See the `Blueprints/Examples/screw-pump-tower-*.csv` examples.
+  For placing large areas of flooring for towers, consider using instructions like `Cf(10x10)`.
 QF doesn't account for what needs to be built in what order.
   Setting up multiple phases as separate worksheets/blueprints may help.

-* Avoid running QF too close to the edges of the map; the outermost tiles are unbuildable and can seriously hose a blueprint playback.
+* Avoid running QF too close to the edges of the map; the outermost tiles of the map are unbuildable and can seriously derail a QF designation.

-Create an Excel macro to size all columns to a uniform narrow width
+Create an Excel macro to size all columns to a uniform narrow width    {#excel1}
 -------------------------------------------------------------------

 This tip can help when working with a lot of files.